Tealium Privacy Statement

 2.5 Data Integrity and Purpose Limitation

 We limit the Personal Data we process to that which is relevant for the purposes of the particular processing.
 We do not process your Personal Data in ways that are inconsistent with the purposes for which the information was collected or subsequently authorized by you.
 In addition, to the extent necessary for these purposes, we take reasonable steps to ensure that the Personal Data we process is (i) reliable for its intended use, and (ii) accurate, complete and current.
 In this regard, we rely on you to update and correct Personal Data to the extent necessary for the purposes for which the information was collected or subsequently authorized by you.
 You may contact us as indicated in the Subject Access procedure in section 2.10 below to request that we update or correct relevant Personal Data.
+If we need to use your Personal Data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Subject to applicable law, we retain Personal Data in a form that identifies or renders you identifiable only for as long as it serves a purpose that is compatible with the purposes for which the Personal Data was collected or subsequently authorized by you.

-You generally have the right to access your Personal Data.
+You have the right to access your Personal Data.
 Accordingly, where appropriate, we provide you with reasonable access to the Personal Data we maintain about you.
 We also provide you a reasonable opportunity to choose whether to receive offers and promotions from us and correct, amend, or delete your information.

 We may limit or deny access to Personal Data where the burden or expense of providing access would be disproportionate to the risks to your privacy in the case in question, or where the rights of persons other than you would be violated.
 Other reasons for denying or limiting access include (i) interference with the execution or enforcement of the law or with private causes of action, including the prevention, investigation or detection of offenses or the right to a fair trial; (ii) disclosure where the legitimate rights or important interests of others would be violated; (iii) breaching a legal or other professional privilege or obligation; (iv) prejudicing employee security investigations or grievance proceedings or in connection with employee succession planning and corporate re-organizations; or (v) prejudicing the confidentiality necessary in monitoring, inspection or regulatory functions connected with sound management, or in future or ongoing negotiations involving the organization.